 A Swiss Army Knife for Audio Engineers

 The Copperline is a utility unit meant to be placed between a microphone and preamp or between two line-level devices.
 It's loaded with two channels of valuable features, including a 5-position attenuator, 5-position high pass filter, mute, vintage load, polarity, and never-before-seen variable voltage phantom power.
-So, whether aiding your vintage mic preamps with modern features or joining two line-level devices, the Copperline with help you creatively alter your signal and shape your sound.
+Whether aiding your vintage mic preamps with modern features or joining two line-level devices, the Copperline will help you creatively alter your signal and shape your sound.

 recording chain, the microphone is only as

 Phantom power is something most of us take for granted.
 It exists in our outboard preamps, mixers, or even compact, inexpensive boxes with “wall wart” power adapters.

 Would you put cheap tires on a Ferrari?
 No. Then why use generic, “whatever works” phantom power with your treasured microphone collection?
 Not all phantom power supplies are created equal.

 It’s important to understand that the standard phantom power voltage range for professional microphones is 48 +/- 4 volts (i.e., 44 to 52 volts).
 Some supplies don’t offer this range of voltages.
 Even if 44 volts - 52 volts of phantom power is provided, there may be significant noise or a lack of instantaneous current available for the microphone to meet the intended specifications of the microphone manufacturer.